 OUR READING PROCESS

 Each manuscript is delivered to two preliminary readers as a blind submission.
 That is, it is stripped of identifying material.
-Only the manuscript, inclusive of any text notes, is sent to the readers and, if chosen as a finalist, to the final judge.
+Only the manuscript, inclusive of any text notes, is sent to the readers and, if chosen as a finalist, then sent on to the final judge.
 Preliminary readers are asked to notify the press if the work in a submitted manuscript is familiar to them, in which case it will be reassigned as a blind submission to another reader.